leandromangubat/Code-Quiz/README.md

 For every correct answer, you will receive 10 points.
 For every incorrect answers, you will receive a 10 second penalty.

+Once the timer reaches zero, the test is over.
 Once the test is finished, your score is displayed on the center.

 You can choose to try the test again by clicking the "Click to try again" button.